 Because many disorders can cause involuntary weight loss, doctors usually need to do a thorough evaluation.

 In people with involuntary weight loss, certain symptoms and characteristics are cause for concern.
 They include

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the weight loss and the tests that may need to be done (see Table: Some Common Causes and Features of Involuntary Weight Loss).
+What they find during the history and physical examination often suggests a cause of the weight loss and the tests that may need to be done (see table Some Common Causes and Features of Involuntary Weight Loss Some Common Causes and Features of Involuntary Weight Loss ).

 Doctors first ask about how much weight the person has lost and over what time period.
 Doctors may ask about

 Changes in clothing size, appetite, and food intake

 What other symptoms the person has, such as fatigue, malaise, fevers, and night sweats

 Whether the person has a history of a disorder that causes weight loss